 (No class on 17th April, 29th May, 5th June)

 The Full Body Yawn

-Hanna Somatic Exercises is a gentle neuromuscular approach that effectively retrains your brain to release chronic muscle tension – one of the most common causes of muscle stiffness and pain.
+Essential Somatic Movements is a gentle neuromuscular approach that effectively retrains your brain to release chronic muscle tension – one of the most common causes of muscle stiffness and pain.
 In these class series you will learn safe, gentle yet profoundly effective movements that when practised daily will help you release tension & stiffness and move freely without pain.